onCodeDesign/Code-Design-Training/AppInfraDemo/.Exercises/readme.md

 As a model for this look on how SaleServicesModule is implementated on how its *I'm Alive* notification is shown in the ConsoleApplication.
 Implement the same for a Notifications Module

 ## 3.2.
+Create a composite for `NotificationService.NotifyAlive()`

+Current implementation of `NotifyAlive()` first tryies to get the unlabeled `IAmAliveSubscriber<T>` implementation and then it get all labeled implementaion.
+	This try/cath is ugly and could be avoided w/ a composite IAmAliveSubscriber which get all labele IAmAliveSubscriber and forwards the call to them

+	**Solution** see branch ex/NotificationServiceComposite

+## 3.3.
 OrderStateChangeSubscriber that writes in a text file

  Write a subsriber that writes in a test file when a new SalesOrder is created, deleted or changed

-## 3.3.
+## 3.4.
 OrderStateChangeSubscriber for the UI

  Write a subscriber that shows on the UI when a new SalesOrder is created, deleted or changed